Please note the Monarchs Way is the only event we hold that does not carry a UKA (TRA) permit as its a little outside the box.

-There will be checkpoint locations manned by race crew who will look after you very well, they will be about every 40 or so miles and will have your spare kit and supplies for you.
+There will be checkpoint locations manned by race crew who will look after you very well, they will be about every 40-50 miles and will have your spare kit and supplies for you.

 It's an epic challenge - and not just for the runners - it is interesting to organise too.

-With the logistics involved, this event is only open to a maximum of 10 entries with 2 additional entries held for returning runners should they be mad enough to come back.
+With the logistics involved, this event is only open to a maximum of 20 entries with some of those entries held for returning runners should they be mad enough to come back.